ECU Rapid Prototyping Software

 - No-Hooks Toolkit - Allows users to bypass control variables in the ECU’s RAM that are normally only viewable or measurable

-- Advanced No-Hooks Toolkit - Extends No-Hooks Toolkit by allowing ECU functionality to be modified by user defined functions, without access to the original ECU source code or the need for other applications such as MATLAB.
+- Advanced No-Hooks Toolkit - extends it to allow ECU functionality to be modified by user defined functions, without access to the original ECU source code or the need for other applications such as MATLAB/Simulink.

 - OnTarget Toolkit - Allows bypassed variables to be integrated with model outputs into the production ECU executables without any modifications to the ECU source

 - Model Browser - Provides a sophisticated user interface of Simulink models from within VISION software to enhance OnTarget or xPC Target calibration and data acquisition functionality.